arunrajbalaji/3DCatalystModeling_public/README.md

 ## What is not included

 Since publications related to this code have not been submitted yet, I have elected to withhold all of the post-processing and plotting components.
 In truth, post-processing and plotting code accounts for as much of the code in the active research repository as the actual simulation components.
 Additionally, several versions of the *main.m* file were used to prototype and develop different numerical methods and iteration schemes.
-I have only included the file for the end result of this iterative software design process.
+I have only included intermediate versions of the file in this publicly-accessible repository.

 ## Running the simulation